-If your ASU study abroad program includes a stay in one or more higher health risk locations such as Africa, Central/South America, China, Eastern Europe, Mexico, the Middle East, or Southeast Asia, you will be required to visit the ASU Health Services Travel Medicine Clinic as a condition of participating in the program.
+If your ASU Global Education program includes a stay in one or more higher health risk locations such as Africa, Central/South America, China, Eastern Europe, Mexico, the Middle East, or Southeast Asia, you will be required to visit the ASU Health Services Travel Medicine Clinic as a condition of participating in the program.
 More details will be provided to you during the application process.
-This visit is not required for students traveling to low health risk locations (such as Australia, Canada, Europe, Israel, Japan, New Zealand, the UK or Ireland) unless prompted by the Study Abroad Office, based on any health conditions you disclose within the ASU Student Health Questionnaire in your online study abroad application.
+This visit is not required for students traveling to low health risk locations (such as Australia, Canada, Europe, Israel, Japan, New Zealand, the UK or Ireland) unless prompted by the Global Education Office, based on any health conditions you disclose within the ASU Student Health Questionnaire in your online Global Education application.

 Why You Should Go